Carolina College of Natural Health Sciences

 THESE SYMPTOMS

-Alcohol may be beneficial for these symptoms.
-The suitability of any food for a condition is highly dependent on the individual.
+Alcohol may temper these symptoms.
+The suitability of any food for a condition is highly dependent on the individual and constitution.
 Please see your doctor before using this food to treat a medical condition.

 CONTRAINDICATED FOR